MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Software as a Service - SaaS.md

 ## Use Cases

 - Enterprise applications like CRM, email, and collaboration tools.
-- Productivity software for document management and communication.
+- Productivity software for document management and [[Communication]].
 - Business applications for accounting, HR, or project management.

 ## Consumer Implications